Scouting-Lommel/sl-website-be/documentation/getting-started.md

 ## Installation

-1. Clone this repo using onto your machine and navigate to the local repo
+1. Clone this repo onto your machine and navigate to the local repo

    ```bash
    git clone https://github.com/Scouting-Lommel/sl-website-be.git